Into Windows

 How To Change Office 365 Default Save Location

-Last Updated on June 11, 2019 by admin 6 Comments
+Last Updated on June 17, 2021 by admin 9 Comments

 I recently used the Office 365 Word application after about a year.
 Microsoft has made several small changes to Office 365 over the past year, and it’s better than ever in most ways.

-However, when you try to save a document Office shows the following dialog where your OneDrive account is selected by default.
+However, when you try to save a document, Microsoft Office shows the following dialog where your OneDrive account is selected by default.
 That is, OneDrive is the default document saving location.
 Although the dialog offers you to choose a location on your PC (offline location), it doesn’t allow you to set an offline location as default.

 change Office 365 default saving location pic1